Illustration: Delphine Meier

 Since blankets aren’t safe for sleeping babies, the American Academy of Pediatrics suggests dressing your baby for bed the same way you would dress yourself for bed, plus one additional layer.
 Consider a swaddle or a sleep sack.
 Swaddling may help younger babies calm down, but it needs to be done properly to be safe.

 You may also be able to see if they lost their binky, for example, or got a leg stuck in the crib bars.
-Look for a monitor that accurately tracks the room temperature—maintaining a cool, comfortable temp around 21C helps your baby sleep better, since our core temperature naturally drops at night.
+Look for a monitor that accurately tracks the room temperature—maintaining a cool, comfortable temp around 21C or 70F helps your baby sleep better, since our core temperature naturally drops at night.
 A cooler room temperature can also help prevent sudden infant death syndrome, better known as SIDS.

 It’s important that babies sleep in a dark space—darkness triggers your child’s melatonin hormone, which is released every night and helps them feel sleepy.
 While some babies are fine in a room that’s just darkened with regular blinds or curtains, many sleep consultants recommend blackout blinds to completely darken the space, especially for naps and in the summer months, when it’s light out for several hours past a typical baby bedtime.
-In the mornings, the blinds help prevents early wake-ups triggered by the room getting brighter.
+In the mornings, blinds help prevent early wake-ups triggered by the room getting brighter.

 Wake your child at the same time every day, and keep bedtimes consistent, too.
 While newborns go to bed notoriously late, an older baby’s ideal bedtime is probably earlier than you think.
-Janey Reilly, the CEO of WeeSleep, suggests no later than 7 p.m. for babies age four months to two years, while other consultants say 7:30 p.m. is the sweet spot for most kids.
+Janey Reilly, the CEO of WeeSleep, suggests no later than 7 p.m. for babies age four months to two years.
+Other consultants say 7:30 p.m. is the sweet spot for most kids.